Updated July 4, 2026

 If you are travelling to Europe, the UK and France are the highest-risk destinations for jet-fuel-supply tightening.
 Goldman Sachs has identified the UK as the European country most at risk of jet fuel rationing this summer.
 Check your airline's hedging position before booking — Jet2 (87% hedged) and easyJet (70% hedged) have the strongest no-surcharge commitments; American carrier transatlantic routes are mostly running but with $300+ per-sector fuel-surcharge increases on new bookings.

-If you are travelling to Canada or Australia, both have material aviation disruption — Air Canada has suspended 10 transborder US routes year-to-date including Toronto–JFK and Montréal–JFK, and Qantas has suspended Adelaide–Mount Gambier indefinitely with 3.6% domestic capacity cuts.
+If you are travelling to Canada or Australia, both have material aviation disruption — Air Canada has suspended roughly 14 transborder/international routes year-to-date including Toronto–JFK, Montréal–JFK and, added Jun 23, Toronto–Salt Lake City (suspended from Jun 30, not expected back until 2027); Cuba flights have been suspended indefinitely since Jun 5.
+Qantas has suspended Adelaide–Mount Gambier indefinitely with 3.6% domestic capacity cuts.
 Check the destination country's specific situation: Canada · Australia · United Kingdom.

 If you are concerned about Caribbean travel, Cuba is in the most acute energy crisis in its modern history (22-hour daily blackouts).
 US-Cuba direct flights are limited by sanctions but charter routes still operate; the on-the-ground experience is materially degraded.
 Alternative Caribbean destinations (Dominican Republic, Jamaica, Puerto Rico) are not experiencing the same supply collapse.